AntonUBC/Walmart-Trip-Type-Classification/README.md

 ### Stacked Generalization

 [Stacked generalization](http://machine-learning.martinsewell.com/ensembles/stacking/) is an ensembling algorithm which allows combining predictions of multiple models by estimating optimal ensemble weights for each prediction.
 Here, by optimal I mean weights which give the highest cross-validation score.
 In the simplest case, stacking can be performed with a linear regression.
 In general, using more sophisticated learning algorithms can significantly improve model performance.
-To reduce overfitting staccking is performed using out-of-fold predictions which is shown in the following figure:
+To reduce overfitting, stacking of training data is performed using out-of-fold predictions which is shown in the following figure:

 ![alt tag](https://github.com/AntonUBC/Walmart-Trip-Type-Classification/blob/master/pictures/Chart-2.png)

+Here, training data is split into three folders.
+What we have to do is just recursively train each of our models on the two folders and generate predictions for the third folder.
+Finally, vertically stacking all three prediction vectors (or matrices), we obtain our stacked training data.
+Note, that the stacking occurs in the horizontal dimension too, since we adding predictions of different models.
+In general, the more folders the data are split into, the less is the risk of overfitting (5-10 folders is the optimal number similarly to the usual CV).
+Stacking test data is performed in the conventional way.

+In this competition I used 15 different models in the stacking procedure:

+- KNN with 10, 20, 40, 80, 120, and 160 neighbors
+- Gradient Boosting Trees
+- AdaBoost with CART
+- Random Forest
+- Extra Trees
+- Feed-forward NN with two hidden layers (1024 units each) estimated using the RMSPROP algorithm
+- Feed-forward NN with two hidden layers (1024 units each) estimated using the AdaGrad algorithm
+- Feed-forward NN with three hidden layers (512 units each) estimated using the RMSPROP algorithm
+- Feed-forward NN with three hidden layers (512 units each) estimated using the AdaGrad algorithm
+- Logistic regression

+To reduce memory burden, tree models were trained using sparse data (thanks to XGBoost and Scikit-Learn!).
+Neural nets were trained on dense matrices using [PReLU activation](http://arxiv.org/abs/1502.01852), [batch normalization](http://arxiv.org/abs/1502.03167), and dropout for regularization (thanks to Keras again!).
+Training neural nets on such big data would be practically impossible without GPU (thanks Theano!).
+My average Nvidia-Quadro performed one epoch of training in impressive 10-20 sec. (depending on the batch size).